nragusa/tgw-poc/README.md

 2. Change into the `templates` directory.
 3. Run the following command:

+**Important!!** To make things easy, copy the commands below verbatim.
+Otherwise, you will need to update the parameters JSON files appropriately.

 ```bash
 aws cloudformation create-stack --stack-name bidmc-poc-tgw \
     --template-body file://1-tgw.yaml --region us-east-1
 ```

-Make sure to note the name of your stack.
-In the example above, it's: `bidmc-poc-tgw`.
-You will need this later!

 ### Step 2 - Deploy VPC A and VPC B

 Now we will stand up 2 VPCs, each with a single EC2 instance in them.
 Once complete, we will establish a peering connection between them.

-**Important!!** To make things easy, copy the commands below verbatim.
-Otherwise, you will need to update the parameters JSON files appropriately.

 1. From the `templates` directory, run the following to create VPC A: